UBC-CIC/Streaming-Video-Assessment/docs/DeploymentGuide.md

     (For more information on why this is necessary, visit [this page](https://docs.aws.amazon.com/amplify/latest/userguide/redirects.html#redirects-for-single-page-web-apps-spa))

 Congratulations, your app is now deployed!
 If you'd like to deploy the app on a custom domain with Route 53, refer to [this tutorial](https://docs.aws.amazon.com/amplify/latest/userguide/custom-domains.html).

+### Cypress Testing

+If you'd like to test with Cypress, please add your Amplify endpoint to `frontend/cypress.config.js`.